Themi Antonoglou: Club career

 While with Toronto FC Academy, he debuted for the senior academy team, Toronto FC III in League1 Ontario on September 18, 2018 against Vaughan Azzurri.
 He made his debut at the professional level with Toronto FC II in USL League One in 2019 against the Richmond Kickers.
 He officially joined Toronto FC II, signing his first professional contract in July 2020.
 After recording his first professional assist on May 22 against North Texas SC, he scored his first professional goal on May 26 against FC Tucson.
 On April 15, 2022, he signed a short-term four-day loan with the first team, Toronto FC, ahead of their Major League Soccer match against the Philadelphia Union, but was an unused substitute.
 He signed additional short-term loans on April 23, April 29, and May 4. and made his first appearance for Toronto FC on April 24, 2022 against New York City FC, in a substitute appearance.
 He signed a permanent contract with Toronto FC on May 7.
 He was later loaned back to the second team on May 14.
 With the second team, he scored a brace in the Conference Finals on October 2, against Columbus Crew, first scoring a free kick in the final seconds of second half injury time to tie the game, and then scored a goal from the midfield line in extra time, although Toronto FC II ultimately was defeated 3-2.
 In 2023, he was again loaned to the second team.
 At the end of the 2023 season, the club declined his option for the 2024 season.

 In February 2024, he signed with Canadian Premier League club Valour FC.
 He made his debut on April 14 against Vancouver FC.
 He scored his first goal for the club on July 28, 2024, in a 3-0 victory over Pacific FC.
 In 2024, he led the league in assists and was nominated for the CPL Defender of the Year award.
 In addition, he was named to the CPL Best XI for 2024.
 After the season, the club picked up his option for the 2025 season.

+On February 3 2026, Las Vegas Lights FC announced they had signed Antonoglou to a contract for the 2026 USL Championship season.